UrsSchmidt/mixdown/docs/language.md

 **b2**: Coefficient for x\[n-2\].
 **a1**: Coefficient for y\[n-1\].
 **a2**: Coefficient for y\[n-2\].
 Filters a signal using a biquad (aka 2-pole) IIR filter with the given parameters.
-Not a real function.
+This function has side-effects.

 `filterlp2(x_n, fc, bw)`
 **x_n**: The original signal x\[n\].
 **fc**: The cutoff frequency in Hz.
 **bw**: The bandwidth.
 Filters a signal using a biquad (aka 2-pole) IIR lowpass filter with the given parameters.
-Not a real function.
+This function has side-effects.

 ## Arpeggiators